espanido

 Winter Diciembre, Enero, Febrero La Navidad, El Año Nuevo, Los Reyes

-Why days and months are not capitalized
+Why days and months are not capitalized in Spanish

 When discussing the grammatical rules behind non-capitalization of days and months in Spanish, it is important to note that these elements are considered common nouns.
 Unlike proper nouns, which denote specific names and require capitalization, common nouns represent general items or concepts.
 This distinction fundamentally influences their usage in the language.